 Having said that, there is a 30% of respondents who have disestablished a PMO in the last two years; when asked why; failure to gain alignment, and the low perception of value.

 The future of PMOs, is cited as including the need to be involved in effective prioritisation, better and more proactive engagement with Senior Customers, and adjusting current practice to adapt to the changing needs of projects, namely Agile and other approaches.

-The challenges cited in this report, are unfortunately not new news for PMO, yet they remain, alongside project success rates, elusive beasts.
+The challenges cited in the new research paper, are unfortunately not new news for PMO, yet they remain, alongside project success rates, elusive beasts.